-When I entered the corporate workforce back in the early '90s, one measure by which employee performance was assessed was "employee satisfaction."
+Back in the early '90s, one measure by which employee performance was assessed was "employee satisfaction."
 Work in those days may have been on the cusp of change, but the relationship of an employee to an employer was still largely transactional.
 If I showed up every morning at 9:00 and did what was expected of me for the next eight hours, I’d receive a regular salary and two weeks of annual vacation.
 And maybe there would be a Christmas party.
-Was this arrangement satisfactory?
-Sure, whatever, never mind.

 But job satisfaction didn’t have much to say about the factors that motivated me or anyone else to be an exceptional employee as opposed to a warm body simply content to punch the clock.
 Satisfied employees, in other words, weren’t necessarily great employees.
 So, was there even a point to measuring employee satisfaction?